kamrul69/Excel-basic-to-advanced-with-VBA/README.md

   For paste just we have to use v instead of c
   ```

-2. <i> How to inserting rows and columns, change width and height of cells, hide and unhide excel rows and columns, rename and delete excel worksheets and finally move and copy excel worksheets <i/>
+2. <b> How to inserting rows and columns, change width and height of cells, hide and unhide excel rows and columns, rename and delete excel worksheets and finally move and copy excel worksheets- <b/>

 ### Formating data in an excel worksheets:

+During this section I have talked about background of a cell, excel's format painter, marge and center of cells and finally conditional format.
+These basic terms are discussed in this video.
+Hope to enjoy and watch my video: